hosh-shell/hosh/README.md

     - `withLock file.lock { ... }`
 - **robust scripts by default**
     - as if running bash scripts with `set -euo pipefail` ([unofficial-strict-mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/))
+- **built with modern tooling and concepts**
+    - Java modules (but still not fully modular)
+    - fitness functions from *Evolutionary Architecture* ISBN-13: 978-1491986363)
+    -

 ¹ it is not intended to conform to IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard